AsherSpurr/tic-tac-toe/README.md

 # Tic Tac Toe

 ### Abstract:
-[//]: <>This game of Tic Tac Toe was my final project of Mod 1.
+[//]: <>This game of Tic Tac Toe was my final project in week 6 of learning JavaScript.
 The highlights of this project were to maintain professional git flow, break up a large task into manageable chunks, create and follow a project planner, and finally work through the logic of a simple game to create a functioning web application for two-player Tic Tac Toe without outside assistance.

 ### Installation Instructions:
 [//]: <> - Clone the repository to your local machine